Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene: Abstract

 \section{Abstract}

 Fractional Chern insulators (FCIs) in ideal flat bands with Chern number $C$ are commonly understood as color-entangled states constructed from $C$ copies of the lowest Landau level.
-In realistic moiré systems, however, the band geometry is generally non-ideal, and the mechanism that stabilizes such FCIs remains unclear.
-Using twisted monolayer–bilayer graphene as a platform, we find two FCIs separated by a continuous transition driven by a geometric instability of the Bloch wave functions.
+In realistic moir\'e systems, however, the band geometry is generally non-ideal, and the mechanism that stabilizes such FCIs remains unclear.
+Using twisted monolayer-bilayer graphene as a platform, we find two FCIs separated by a topological transition that occurs in a regime signaled by a local geometric instability of the Bloch states.
 Below the transition, the target $C=2$ conduction band is geometrically stable, and the resulting fractional phase is naturally described by the Halperin-$(112)$ state.
-Above the transition, the system is geometrically unstable, entering a Laughlin-$1/3$ phase that persists despite further degradation of standard quantum-geometry indicators.
-To account for this unconventional phenomenon, we propose a color-separation mechanism beyond global geometric indicators: in the geometrically unstable regime, interactions hybridize electronic states near the $K$ point and generate an emergent ideal color component that supports the FCI.
-We corroborate this picture by applying a weak perpendicular magnetic field that acts as a “color separator,” directly visualizing the ideal subcomponent in the single-particle level.
-Together, these results establish mechanisms which non-ideal flat bands stabilize FCIs, substantially enlarging their viable parameter space and clarifying the role of quantum geometry in strongly correlated topological phases.
+Above the transition, the system becomes geometrically unstable and enters a Laughlin-$1/3$ phase within the same target $C=2$ manifold, which persists even as standard quantum-geometry indicators degrade further. \blacktext{We attribute this Laughlin-$1/3$ phase to a hidden near-ideal $C=1$ component of the non-ideal $C=2$ Bloch states that becomes relevant under interactions, while its strongly non-ideal partner becomes irrelevant.} We support this picture by applying a weak perpendicular magnetic field that acts as a ``color separator,'' directly visualizing the ideal subcomponent at the single-particle level.
+Together, these results clarify how non-ideal flat bands can stabilize FCIs, greatly expanding their parameter range and sharpening the role of quantum geometry in strongly correlated topological phases.